 If you walk along King Street in Lancaster towards Penn Square, remember that this is not just another street in another town.

-Prominent men in American history have walked where you are now such as George Ross, signer of the Declaration of Independence; General Edward Hand, Washington’s adjutant general, who lived in the first block of West King Street before building Rock Ford; Robert Fulton, who made the steamboat practical; James Buchanan, 15th president of the United States; and Thaddeus Stevens, who helped bring free schools to Pennsylvania and drove for the abolition of slavery.
+Prominent men in American history have walked where you are now, such as George Ross, signer of the Declaration of Independence; General Edward Hand, Washington’s adjutant general, who lived in the first block of East King Street before building Rock Ford; Robert Fulton, who made the steamboat practical; James Buchanan, 15th president of the United States; and Thaddeus Stevens, who helped bring free schools to Pennsylvania and drove for the abolition of slavery.
 George Washington, John Hancock, and the Marquis de Lafayette all visited and walked West King Street.

-Today, King Street is one way going east, but, in honor of its history, traffic should really be headed in the other direction.
+Today, King Street is one way going east, but in honor of its history, traffic should really be headed in the other direction.

 By the mid-1700s, King Street was the gateway to the West, serving as the roadway to Wright’s Ferry, later renamed Columbia in a bid to become the nation’s capital, and to the lands across the Susquehanna.

 Instead of automobiles, Conestoga wagons once rumbled down this street carrying settlers and trade goods to the frontiers.
 More was sent to help General Edward Braddock in his ill-fated 1755 expedition in the French and Indian War after Benjamin Franklin asked the Pennsylvania Germans here for aid.